TwelveIterationMods/CraftingTweaks/README.md

   * **ButtonX**: X-Position of the tweak button relative to ButtonOffsetX
   * **ButtonY**: Y-Position of the tweak button relative to ButtonOffsetY

 *Note*: If you're specifying custom button positions, they should be 18 pixels apart from each other.
+If you just want to move all buttons at once, use ButtonOffsetX/Y. The buttons are set out vertically by default.

 ## API
 If your crafting grid is more complex or doesn't follow Vanilla standards, you may need to supply a custom tweak provider.
 In that case, follow these steps.